jakejackson1/gravityflowformconnector/readme.txt

 == ChangeLog ==

+= 1.0.1.4 =
+- Added the Form Submission step.

 = 1.0.1.3 =
 - Fixed an issue with the value for choice based Poll, Quiz, and Survey fields in the new or updated entry.